 - chronic or recurrent infection

-During expiration collapse of the trachea is seen, with bowing of the posterior membranous portion anteriorly, creating a crescent shape in the axial plane 1.
+During expiration, collapse of the trachea (dynamic tracheal collapse) is seen, with bowing of the posterior membranous portion anteriorly, creating a crescent shape in the axial plane 1.
 Typically a decrease of the anterior-posterior diameter by 50% or greater is used as a cut-off 1-2,5.
+Dynamic expiratory CT may show a significantly greater degree of airway collapse than a standard expiratory CT scan 7.

 Scanning during voluntary coughing has also been described, and is probably more sensitive than using end-expiratory scanning, as the degree of increased intrathoracic pressure is greater 2.

 It is also important to note that the degree of AP diameter reduction in a normal paediatric trachea is greater than that in adults, and thus care should be taken in correlating borderline findings with symptoms 3.
-In some instances a cut-off of 70% reduction of AP diameter my be a more specific finding 5.
+In some instances, a cut-off of 70% reduction of AP diameter may be a more specific finding 5.

 Treatment and prognosis

-In most cases no treatment is required nor offered.
-In severe cases where significant symptoms can be ascribed to tracheomalacia, splinting of the membranous portion of the trachea with a variety of materials may be employed 4.
+In most cases, no treatment is required or offered.
+In severe cases, where significant symptoms can be ascribed to tracheomalacia, splinting of the membranous portion of the trachea with a variety of materials may be employed 4.

-As long as true dynamic expiratory collapse is seen then the diagnosis is usually obvious, however many underlying causes should be considered (see causes of tracheomalacia).
-In many instances the diagnosis will be evident and thus features of each individual condition should be sought.
+As long as true dynamic expiratory collapse is seen, the diagnosis is usually obvious, however many underlying causes should be considered (see causes of tracheomalacia).
+In many instances, the diagnosis will be evident and thus features of each individual condition should be sought.

 - 1. Hasegawa I, Boiselle PM, Raptopoulos V et-al. Tracheomalacia incidentally detected on CT pulmonary angiography of patients with suspected pulmonary embolism.
 AJR Am J Roentgenol.
 2003;181 (6): 1505-9.
 AJR Am J Roentgenol (full text) - Pubmed citation